South African Airways Flight 295

 South African Airways Flight 295 was a scheduled international passenger flight from Chiang Kai-shek International Airport, Taipei, Taiwan, to Jan Smuts International Airport, Johannesburg, South Africa, with a stopover in Plaisance Airport, Plaine Magnien, Mauritius.
-On 28 November 1987, the aircraft serving the flight, a Boeing 747-200 Combi named Helderberg, experienced a catastrophic in-flight fire in the cargo area, broke up in mid-air, and crashed into the Indian Ocean east of Mauritius, killing all 159 people on board.
-An extensive salvage operation was mounted to try to recover the aircraft's flight recorders, one of which was recovered from a depth of 16,100 ft.
+On November 28, 1987, the aircraft serving the flight, a Boeing 747 named Helderberg, experienced a catastrophic in-flight fire in the cargo area, broke up in mid-air, and crashed into the Indian Ocean east of Mauritius, killing all 159 passengers and crew on board.
+An extensive salvage operation was mounted to try to recover the aircraft's flight recorders, one of which was recovered from a depth of 16,100 ft, deeper than the depth to which the Titanic sank.
 The plane crash is also known as the Helderberg disaster.

-The official inquiry, headed by Judge Cecil Margo, was unable to determine the cause of the fire.
-This lack of a conclusion led to theories, debates and speculation about the nature of Flight 295's cargo, as well as a subsequent post-apartheid investigation and calls from relatives of those on the flight to re-open the investigation in the years following the accident.
-Since the accident, SAA stopped using the Combi version of the Boeing 747 due to safety concerns regarding the main deck cargo compartment.
+The official inquiry, headed by Judge Cecil Stanley Margo, was unable to determine the cause of the fire.
+This lack of a conclusion led to theories, debates, and speculation about the nature of Flight 295's cargo, as well as a subsequent post-apartheid investigation and calls from relatives of those on the flight to re-open the investigation in the years following the accident.
+Following the accident, South African Airways (SAA) stopped using the Combi version of the Boeing 747 due to safety concerns about the main deck cargo compartment.